xtasysensei/vultest/README.md

 <h4 align="center">Automatic Web Vulnerability Scanner</h4>

-This is a terminal-based web vulnerability scanner.
+Vultest is a terminal-based web vulnerability scanner written in **Python**.
-It is a Python script that test a given URL against well-known vulnerabilities.
+It is a script that crawls and tests a given URL against well-known vulnerabilities.

 ## Main Features